History of Thailand: Indochina wars and communist insurgency

-The Vietnam War hastened the modernisation and Westernisation of Thai society.
-The American presence and the exposure to Western culture that came with it had an effect on almost every aspect of Thai life.
-Before the late 1960s, full access to Western culture was limited to a highly educated elite in society, but the Vietnam War brought the outside world face to face with large segments of the Thai society as never before.
-With US dollars pumping up the economy, the service, transportation, and construction industries grew phenomenally as did drug abuse and prostitution, which using Thailand as a "Rest and Recreation" facility by US forces.
-The traditional rural family unit was broken down as more and more rural Thais moved to the city to find new jobs.
-This led to a clash of cultures as Thais were exposed to Western ideas about fashion, music, values, and moral standards.
+The war hastened the modernisation and Westernisation of Thai society, and the American presence touched almost every part of Thai life.
+Before the late 1960s Western culture had reached only a highly educated elite; the war brought it to large parts of the population for the first time.
+US dollars expanded the service, transport and construction industries, and with them drug abuse and prostitution, US forces using Thailand as a "Rest and Recreation" destination.
+Rural families broke up as their members moved to the cities for work, and Western ideas of fashion, music, values and morals clashed with Thai ones.

-The population began to grow explosively as the standard of living rose, and a flood of people began to move from the villages to the cities, and above all to Bangkok.
-Thailand had 30 million people in 1965, while by the end of the 20th century the population had doubled.
-Bangkok's population had grown tenfold since 1945 and had tripled since 1970.
+Population grew fast as living standards rose, and people moved from the villages to the cities, above all to Bangkok.
+Thailand had 30 million people in 1965 and twice that by the end of the century.
+Bangkok had grown tenfold since 1945 and threefold since 1970.

-Educational opportunities and exposure to mass media increased during the Vietnam War years.
-Bright university students learned more about ideas related to Thailand's economic and political systems, resulting in a revival of student activism.
-The Vietnam War period also saw the growth of the Thai middle class which gradually developed its own identity and consciousness.
+Schooling and access to mass media widened in the same years.
+University students, reading more about the country's economic and political order, revived student activism, and the middle class grew and gradually acquired an identity of its own.

-Economic development did not bring prosperity to all.
-During the 1960s many of the rural poor felt increasingly dissatisfied with their condition in society and disillusioned by their treatment by the central government in Bangkok.
-Efforts by the Thai government to develop poor rural regions often did not have the desired effect in that they contributed to the farmers' awareness of how bad off they really were.
-It was not always the poorest of the poor who joined the anti-government insurgency.
-Increased government presence in the rural villages did little to improve the situation.
-Villagers became subject to increased military and police harassment and bureaucratic corruption.
-Villagers often felt betrayed when government promises of development were frequently not fulfilled.
-By the early 1970s rural discontent had manifested itself into a peasant's activist movement.
+Growth did not reach everyone.
+Through the 1960s the rural poor grew dissatisfied with their position and with their treatment by the central government in Bangkok.
+Schemes to develop poor regions often did little but make farmers aware how badly off they were, and those who joined the insurgency were not always the poorest.
+A larger government presence in the villages brought military and police harassment and bureaucratic corruption, and promises of development went unfulfilled.
+By the early 1970s the discontent had become a peasant activist movement.

-In 1972, hundreds of peasants, perhaps more than 3,000, suspected of supporting the communist rebellion, were massacred by the armed forces in Phattalung province in southern Thailand.
-Until then, communist suspects arrested by the army were usually shot and their bodies left behind.
-This time, the "red barrel" method was introduced to eliminate any possible evidence.
-Suspects were beaten into semi-consciousness before being thrown into barrels containing gasoline and burned alive.
+In 1972 the armed forces killed hundreds of peasants, perhaps more than 3,000, suspected of supporting the communist rebellion in Phattalung province in southern Thailand.
+Suspects arrested by the army had until then usually been shot and left where they fell.
+The "red barrel" method was introduced to destroy the evidence: suspects were beaten into semi-consciousness, thrown into barrels of gasoline and burned alive.